Swizec/nightowls/manuscript/howforprogrammers.md

 My natural rhythm still isn't what many would consider normal, but I've found many ways of making it work and staying alert at all times.

-## Energy levels
+## Mental energy

-We all understand what are energy levels, intuitively.
+Intuitively we all know what it means when somebody says *"I'm full of energy today."*

-Energy levels are that thing you have more of when you're rested and less of when you're tired.
-Somebody who's full of energy is buzzing around and can barely contain themselves, while somebody who's low on energy just sits there staring straight ahead with an empty expression.
+Energy is that thing you have more of when you're rested and less of when you're tired.
+When you're full of energy you're buzzing around and can barely contain yourself, while somebody who's low on energy just sits there staring straight ahead with an empty expression.

-Everybody also knows their energy tends to fluctuate through the day depending on their natural cycle, how long they've been awake, what they eat and so on.
+Everybody also knows their energy fluctuates through the day depending on their natural cycle, how long they've been awake, what they eat and so on.

-For instance, many people say they feel a spike of energy when it's not quite morning anymore, but not quite lunch time yet.
+For instance, many say they feel a spike of energy when it's not quite morning anymore, but not quite lunch time yet.
 Then they feel slow after lunch and have another peak in the afternoon before winding down for dinner and then some people have another spike later in the evening while others fall right asleep and never pick up until next morning's work.

 But what are we talking about anyway?
-What _are_ energy levels?
+What _is_ energy?

-It's not exactly physical energy that's measure in joules and relates directly to physical work.
+It's not exactly physical energy - that's measured in joules and relates to physical work.
 It's something more subtle than that.
 It's got almost as much, if not more, to do with how we _feel_ rather than how much we can lift, or move, or how far and fast we can run.

 Feeling low on energy doesn't mean our physical energy is any lower.
-Sure, it's related, but you can be mentally tired and physically still strong as ever.
+Sure, it's related, but you can be mentally tired and physically strong as ever.
 Or physically tired and your mind is racing.

-What we mean when we say we're feeling full of energy, is that our mental energy is high and we feel motivated and capable of doing work.
+What being full of energy means, is that our mental energy is high and we feel motivated and capable of doing work.
 Even excited.

 Since the early 2000's scientists have been researching the concept of mental energy using a combination of cognitive performance measurements, self-evaluation questionnaires and tests of physical ability.